z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_07_BiFrost.md

 #### High Resolution BiFrost

 Let's take a brief look at the two high resolution variants of the BiFrost library.
-There are BiFrost_h and BiFrost*2.
-In practical terms there isn't a great deal of difference in the use of these variants over the use of the low resolution variant.
+These are BiFrost_h and BiFrost*2.
+As far as the programming interface is concerned there isn't a great deal of difference in the use of these variants over the use of the low resolution variant.
 All the principles we've discussed so far apply in the same way.
 The main differences are coordinate specification in the code and how much memory the library code takes up.

 Here's an updated version of our low resolution, bifrost_01.c program, reworked for the BiFrost high resolution library: